solid/web-access-control-spec/README.md

 ##### Infinite Request Loops in Group Listings

-Since Group Listings (which are linked to from ACL resources using the `acl:agentClass` predicate) are regular documents, they can have their very own `.acl` resources that restrict which users (or groups) are allowed to access or change them.
+Since Group Listings (which are linked to from ACL resources using the `acl:agentGroup` predicate) are regular documents, they can have their very own `.acl` resources that restrict which users (or groups) are allowed to access or change them.
 This fact, that `.acl`s point to Group Listings, which can have `.acl`s of their own, which can potentially also point to Group Listings, and so